syncfusion-content/jsp-docs/jsp/PivotChart/Legend.md

 ![](Legend_images/Legend_img1.png)

-## Legend Shape
+## Legend shape
-You can customize the legend `shape` in PivotChart control.
-Default value of legend shape is “Rectangle”.
-Following legend shapes that are supported:
+You can customize the legend `shape` in the pivot chart control.
+The default value of legend shape is rectangle.
+Following are the legend shapes that are supported:

 * Rectangle
 * Circle